Skip to content

 Cash flow forecasting is critical for treasury departments as it helps them plan and manage their financial resources effectively.
 Traditionally, this has been done through manual processes, which can be time-consuming, error-prone, and may not provide the level of detail required.
-However, machine learning has the potential to revolutionize cash flow forecasting by providing more accurate, relevant, and automated predictions.
-This article will examine how predictive analytics works in practice to provide accurate cash flow forecasts.
+However, machine learning and predictive analytics have the potential to revolutionize cash flow forecasting by providing more accurate, relevant, and automated predictions.
+This article will examine how forecasting and predictive analytics work in practice to provide accurate cash flow forecasts.

 According to the definition of the Harvard Business School, predictive analytics is the use of data in a way that can help to predict future trends and events using historical data.
 Predictive analytics can help forecast different scenarios that can help with decision-making.
-This is the same with cash flow forecasting: taking into account historical cash flow data and using predictive analytics models, it’s possible to create future scenarios and use them for strategic decisions.
+The same applies to cash flow forecasting; by analyzing past cash flow data and applying predictive analytics models, businesses can generate future scenarios to guide strategic decisions.

 How to get started with predictive analytics for cash flow forecasting?